 1) It is whether your statement is true or not.

 A) questionable B) quintessential C) questioning

 D) quaint E) quantitative

-2) How are youA) fluidD) fluky3) That temple is Technical English Questions Once each topic has been introduced, each part of the course will contain three practice sheets like this one with questions from a selection of three different topics.
+2) How are you A) fluid D) fluky Technical English Questions Once each topic has been introduced, each part of the course will contain three practice E) sheets like this one with questions from a selection of three different topics.

+3) That temple is to many people.

 A) faithful B) sacred C) moral

 D) scared E) worshipping

-developed in other are are provided in each p both a good indication as ead ss, as well as good in the same style as
+developed in other are are provided in each po both a good indication as sead ss, as well as good

 A) hurried B) hurt C) hushed

 D) hurtful E) humble